-Please note: links contained in this post and elsewhere on my website may include affiliate links.
-When you make a purchase through these links, I may earn a commission at no additional cost to you.
+Links contained in this post and elsewhere on my website may include affiliate links.
+When you make a purchase through these links, I earn a commission at no additional cost to you.
 I only link to products and services that I love - and that I think you will love, too!

 This year, I grew Spilanthes acmella (aka Acmella oleoracea) for the first time.
 That was the easy part.
 The tricky part was figuring out the best time to harvest Spilanthes!
 With herbal flowers like chamomile, the best harvest day is the first day the petals open on a flower bud.
 But spilanthes is different.
 It doesn’t have rayed flowers like chamomile.
 It has an inflorescence that resembles the center of a sunflower, but without the petals around the edges.

 The flowers are the best part of Spilanthes to harvest if you’re interested in making your own teas and extracts.
 They seem to be more potent than the leaves to me, although from what I understand, the leaves are also being studied.

-Why Harvest Spilanthes?
+Why harvest Spilanthes?

 Spilanthes has a diffusive, numbing quality that makes your whole mouth tingle when you chew the leaves or flowers.
 This makes it popular for mouth, gum, and throat issues in traditional herbalism.
 Modern herbalism also seems to be interested in its potential as an immunomodulator, similar to Echinacea.
 If you’ve ever had the pleasure of experiencing high-quality Echinacea, you’ll know that Echinacea also makes your mouth tingle a bit.
 Although, not nearly to the extent that Spilanthes does!

-My Experience Harvesting Spilanthes
+My experience harvesting Spilanthes

 This was my first year growing Spilanthes in my garden, and so far the experiment has gone very well!
 Spilanthes is a perennial in zones 10-12, but I’ve been growing it as an annual and have been very satisfied with the yield.
 Usually, the best time to harvest leaves and flowers is right before or during the peak of flowering.
-The plant is focused on maturing and almost at the peak of the growth cycle.
+The plant is focused on maturing and is almost at the peak of the growth cycle.

-Saving Seed from Spilanthes
+Saving seed from spilanthes

-The easiest way to save Spilanthes seeds is to wait for the flowers to dry on the plant.
+The easiest way to save spilanthes seeds is to wait for the flowers to dry on the plant.
 Once the flowers are fully dry, pick them and store them in a brown paper bag in a cool, dry place until spring.
 I’m not going to be too surprised if I have self-seeded volunteers in the garden next year, though!
 This definitely seems like the type of plant that will take advantage of any opportunity to establish itself.